SMOKE

 Image Credit: Tajette O'Halloran & Kirk Page

-SMOKE is co-created by Kirk Page and Jade Dewi Tyas Tunggal.
+SMOKE is a new intercultural dance theatre work in development, created by Munanjali and Badu Island choreographer Kirk Page and Javanese Australian artist Jade Dewi Tyas Tunggal.

 CREATIVE TEAM